COULD YOU BE A FOSTER CARER?

 Whenever possible all our foster dogs and puppies are examined by a qualified vet and given any necessary medication before being placed with a foster carer.
 It would be de-wormed, vaccinated and in some cases sterilized.
-In some cases we would ask the foster carer to take the dog or puppy to the vet for this initial treatment, but all costs would be met by P.E.P.A.
+On occasion we would ask the foster carer to take the dog or puppy to the vet for this initial treatment but all costs will be met by P.E.P.A.

-What if I don't have a garden, or need special sleeping quarters for an animal I am fostering?
+What if I don’t have a garden or special sleeping quarters for an animal I am fostering?

 We do our best to ensure that our foster dog or puppy would fit into your home and lifestyle.
 If required we will provide you with a bed, dog bowls and if necessary, any other equipment such as a portable kennel or cage where you could keep the animal in safety away from any other pets should the need arise.

 If you would like to find out more please